Ben4oo/Ben4oo/README.md

 - 👋 Hi, I’m @Ben4oo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Discord: Ben_#9999

 <!---